timolinn/joncalhoun-dl/README.md

 > **Before you proceed, note that you must be a paid user for the paid content to download**

 Kindly create your account [here](https://courses.calhoun.io/signup?).
-Jon is a great teacher, consider buying his premium courses if want to.
+Jon is a great teacher, consider buying his premium courses if you want to.

 ## How to use

-+ Clone this repo and then run the command below
++ Run the following commands

 ```bash
     $ git clone git@github.com:timolinn/joncalhoun-dl.git